Speaker Breakup and how to reduce its distortion

 Air core inductors with active filtering

-These first order filters, in serie, often implemented with a single inductor, allow lower frequencies to pass through while attenuating higher frequencies, including those near the break-up point.
+These first-order filters, in series, often implemented with a single inductor, allow lower frequencies to pass through while attenuating higher frequencies, including those near the break-up point.
 This approach offers a simpler design and also linearize the woofer, it’s the easier solution.

-It will increase gradually the impedance and linearize the woofer in the same time, it works very well if the woofer is already rising up in his final box and need linearisation.
+It will increase gradually the impedance and replace some EQ to linearize the woofer in the same time, it works very well if the woofer is already rising up in his final box.

-The inductor must be an air core inductors and not an iron core inductor otherwise it will adds H3 in the low ends.
+The inductor must be an air core inductor and not an iron core inductor; otherwise, it will add H3 distortion in the low end.

 Here is the H3 of a SbAcoustics WO24P with and without air inductor in serie :